 The goal of the Reasoning Phase was to analyse the validity of the reasoning GO used to support its claim.
-As part of this process, EY were required to thoroughly investigate and assesses the following elements on each universal service:
+As part of this process, EY was required to thoroughly investigate and assess the following elements on each universal service:

-- the grounds on which the claim for funding are based; - whether the claim is coherent with regulatory principles; - the extent to which the claimed funding is attributed to universal service obligations; and - the approach used to quantify the intangible benefit aspect of the claim.
+- the grounds on which the claim for funding was based; - whether the claim was coherent with regulatory principles; - the extent to which the claimed funding was attributable to universal service obligations; and - the approach used to quantify the intangible benefit aspect of the claim.

-EY finalised the Reasoning Phase in July 2013 for the MCA, and its findings were sent to GO.
+EY finalised the Reasoning Phase in May 2013 and the MCA forwarded an abridged version of the final report to GO in July 2013.
 The findings emanating from this Phase can be found under the section 'Assessment' below.